-In a comprehensive analysis by the Associations of Addiction Professionals for 2009, it was shown that for a large number of rehabilitation patients in addiction treatment who have been released from prison (39 % alcohol and 77 % drugs), no health insurance was in place at the beginning of the treatment and that this could only be obtained in some cases after several weeks (Drogen- und Suchtrat, 2013)).
+In a comprehensive analysis by the associations of addiction professionals for 2009, it was shown that for a large number of rehabilitation patients in addiction treatment who have been released from prison (39% alcohol and 77% drugs), no health insurance was in place at the beginning of the treatment and that this could only be obtained in some cases after several weeks (Drogen- und Suchtrat, 2013).
 To solve this problem, clarification is needed as early and as unbureaucratically as possible as to which institution is responsible in terms of the point in the process, the geographical area and the specialist competence (job centres, health insurance providers).
 That can only be achieved if respective requests or applications are made prior to the end of the prison sentence.
-In preparing for outpatient or inpatient rehabilitation measures, the assumption of costs must always be clarified by the pension insurance funds, the health insurance which is suspended during imprisonment, or the job centre.
-No rehabilitation can be offered without this clarification.
-Re-entry into the health insurance system must be arranged as an essential task of transition management, and the health insurance providers are urged to issue a resumption confirmation and thus ensure a smooth passage to medical care for people released from prison.
+In preparing for outpatient or inpatient rehabilitation measures, the assumption of costs by the pension insurance funds, by the health insurance which is suspended during imprisonment, or by the job centre must always be clarified.
+No rehabilitation measures can be offered without this clarifiation.
+Preparations must be made for re-entry into the health insurance system as an essential task of transition management and the health insurance providers are urged to issue a resumption confirmation and thus ensure a seamless passage to medical care for people released from prison.